DiaoLab/DiaoLab.github.io/content/authors/Hamayl/_index.md

 # Organizations/Affiliations
 organizations:
-  - name: Cell and Molecular Biology Program at Duke
+  - name: CMB Program at Duke
     url: ''

 # Short bio (displayed in user profile at end of posts)